berdandy/tyro/README.md

-# rpgkc
+# tyro
-RPG Kitchen Collective
+The Tyro Collective